Louise Davidson AM

 Ed holds a Bachelor of Laws with honours, Master of Commercial Law from the University of Melbourne and a Diploma in Financial Services (Financial Planning).
 He is a Barrister and Solicitor of the Supreme Court of Victoria.

 Kate holds a Bachelor of Laws (with honours) and a Bachelor of Arts.
 She is a barrister and solicitor of the Supreme Court of Victoria, a graduate of the Australian Institute of Company Directors Course and a fellow of the Governance Institute of Australia.

 Executive Manager, Corporate Affairs

 Nathan has worked in media relations, public policy and communications roles in a number of sectors including financial services.
-Nathan was formerly an Adviser to Senator Jenny McAllister, and, prior to that, held roles at Industry Super Australia and Essential Media.
+Nathan was formerly a parliamentary adviser, and, prior to that, held roles at Industry Super Australia and Essential Media.

 Nathan holds a Bachelor of International Relations from La Trobe University.

-Karen is responsible for overseeing ACSI’s finance function, risk and compliance matters, strategic and business planning processes, internal policies and procedures as well as managing our office facilities.
+Karen is responsible for overseeing ACSI’s finance, risk, and HR function, our strategic and business planning processes as well as managing our office facilities.

-Karen’s extensive career in finance and governance includes audit & assurance at Ernst & Young and over 14 years at Aviva / National Australia Bank both in Melbourne and the UK where she held roles in accounting policy, group financial governance and CFO business partnering.
+Karen’s extensive career in finance and governance includes audit and assurance at Ernst & Young and over 14 years at Aviva and the National Australia Bank both in Melbourne and the UK where she held roles in accounting policy, group financial governance and CFO business partnering.

-Karen holds a Bachelor of Business in Accounting and in Banking & Finance from Monash University and is a qualified Chartered Accountant and a graduate of the Australian Institute of Company Directors.
+Karen holds a Bachelor of Business in Accounting and a Bachelor of Business in Banking & Finance from Monash University.
+She is a qualified Chartered Accountant and a graduate of the Australian Institute of Company Directors.

 Manager, Member Communications and Events